waku-org/specs/standards/core/sync.md

 To achieve this, it MAY be needed to add skip ranges.
 > For example, a skip range can be added with an exclusive upper bound equal to the first range lower bound.
-This way the receiving peer knows to ignore the range from zero to the start of the ranges
+This way the receiving peer knows to ignore the range from zero to the start of the sync window.

 Every timestamps after the first MUST be noted as the difference from the previous one.
 If the timestamp is the same, zero MUST be used and the hash MUST be added.